-According to Ozzie Zehner, a scholar at UC Berkeley Northwestern University, the raw material used in the solar panel manufacturing process is silicon metal which does not exist in a metal form so it is extracted from high-quality quartz by fossil fuels dependent heavy machinery.
+According to Ozzie Zehner, a scholar at UC Berkeley Northwestern University, the raw material used in the solar panel manufacturing process is silicon metal which does not exist in a metal form so it is extracted from high-quality quartz by fossil fuels-dependent heavy machinery.
 Solar panel companies claim that the silicon they use is extracted from the sand.
-However, extraction of silicon metal from sand is expensive because sand contains impurities.
+However, the extraction of silicon metal from sand is expensive because sand contains impurities.

 The process of silicon extraction begins by heating quartz with coal in the furnace at a temperature of up to 1,800 degrees Celsius.
 The products of the process are silicon metal and carbon dioxide.
 To get silicon, carbon dioxide (CO2) is released into the atmosphere due to fewer regulations in place.

-It leaves the question of displacing fossils fuels unanswered.
+It leaves the question of displacing fossil fuels unanswered.
 Many giant firms are installing solar farms to show that they are 100% green energy supporters.
 Ironically, these firms cut down trees to make space for their solar farm installation.
 Yet, what is strange is that on paper, they are 100% renewable but in reality, they are connected with the main grid.
 At present solar panel recycling suffers from a “chicken or egg” problem but what is the planning for future recycling?
 (Nunez, 2014).